 Citations: Public Law 113–295 The Stephen Beck, Jr., Achieving a Better Life Experience Act (ABLE Act) – Enacted December 19, 2014

-A. What is an ABLE Account?
+A. What Is An ABLE Account?

-An Achieving a Better Life Experience (ABLE) account is a type of tax-advantaged account that an eligible individual can use to save funds for the disability-related expenses of the account’s designated beneficiary, who must be blind or disabled by a condition that began before the individual’s 26th birthday.
+An Achieving a Better Life Experience (ABLE) account is a type of tax-advantaged savings account that an eligible individual can use to pay for qualified disability expenses.
+The eligible individual is the owner and designated beneficiary of the ABLE account.
+An eligible individual may establish an ABLE account provided that the individual is blind or disabled by a condition that began before the individual’s 26th birthday.

-An ABLE program can be established and maintained by a State or a State agency directly or by contracting with a private company (an instrumentality of the State).
-An eligible individual can open an ABLE account through the ABLE program in any State.
+An ABLE program can be established by a State (or State agency or instrumentality of a State).
+An eligible individual can open an ABLE account through the ABLE program in any State, if the State permits it.

-An eligible individual can be the designated beneficiary of only one ABLE account, which must be administered by a qualified ABLE program.
+Some States formed partnerships to improve access for eligible individuals to enroll in ABLE programs.
+You may see different types of arrangements between States administering ABLE programs.

+Some States have formed a consortium where the States have their own ABLE program, but join together to provide lower administrative costs and better investment options than they could on their own.

+Some States established their own ABLE program, but contracted with private companies to manage their ABLE program for them.

+Some States established their own ABLE program, but contracted with other States to manage their ABLE program for them.

+Some States do not operate their own ABLE program, but partnered with another State to offer the other State’s ABLE program to their residents.

+1. One ABLE account

+A designated beneficiary is limited to one ABLE account, which a qualified ABLE program administers.
+Except in the case of a rollover or program-to-program transfer, if a designated beneficiary has an additional account, it generally will not be treated as an ABLE account, and will be subject to normal resource counting rules.

+EXCEPTION: If an additional account is closed within 90 days from the account open date, the account will not be a countable resource for any period the additional account was open.

+2. Medicaid reimbursement

-Upon the death of the designated beneficiary, funds remaining in the ABLE account, after payment of any outstanding, qualified disability expenses, reimburse the State(s) for certain Medical Assistance (Medicaid) benefits that the designated beneficiary received.
+Upon the death of the designated beneficiary, funds remaining in the ABLE account, after payment of all outstanding qualified disability expenses, must be used to reimburse the State(s) for Medical Assistance (Medicaid) benefits that the designated beneficiary received, if the State(s) files(s) a claim for reimbursement.

-B. Definition of terms
+B. Definition Of ABLE Terms

+1. ABLE program

+An ABLE program is the program established and maintained by a State (or agency or instrumentality thereof) through which eligible individuals can open ABLE accounts.

+2. Contributions

+A contribution is the payment of funds into an ABLE account.
+Contributions must be in cash and may be made in the form of cash or a check, money order, credit card, electronic transfer, or a similar method.
+Any person can contribute to an ABLE account. (“Person,” as defined by the Internal Revenue Code, includes an individual, trust, estate, partnership, association, company, or corporation.)
+However, the total annual contributions that an ABLE account can receive from all sources is limited to the amount of the per-donee gift-tax exclusion in effect for a given calendar year.
+For 2018, that limit is $15,000.

-1. Designated beneficiary
+3. Designated beneficiary

-The designated beneficiary is the eligible individual who established and owns the ABLE account.
+The designated beneficiary is the individual who owns the ABLE account and who was an eligible individual when the account was established or who succeeded the former designated beneficiary in that capacity.

-To be an eligible individual, he or she must be:
+To be an eligible individual, he or she must:

-eligible for Supplemental Security Income (SSI) based on disability or blindness that began before age 26;
+Be eligible for Supplemental Security Income (SSI) based on disability or blindness that began before age 26;